megducharme/HubSpot_Form_Translator/README.md

 # NSS Application Translator
+Due to the nature of our application process - prospective students may apply more than once, they may leave an answer blank, etc., NSS needed a system to track the current state of form submissions in HubSpot.
 This Django web application will take an exported csv file from a HubSpot form and filter the applications by cohort and display them for admin use.

 ## Directions for Browser Use:
 0. Export form submissions from HubSpot